protobufjs/protobuf.js/README.md

 ### Using services

-The library also supports services but it doesn't make any assumptions about the actual transport channel.
+The library also supports consuming services but it doesn't make any assumptions about the actual transport channel.
 Instead, a user must provide a suitable RPC implementation, which is an asynchronous function that takes the reflected service method, the binary request and a node-style callback as its parameters:

 ```js
 function rpcImpl(method, requestData, callback) {